What Is Peripheral Artery Disease (PAD)?

 In India specifically, data discussed in cardiology consensus meetings in 2023 has shown a worrying increase in PAD cases — particularly among urban populations with diabetes.
 The combination of rapidly changing lifestyles, high rates of smoking, and poorly controlled blood sugar is creating a perfect storm.

 Now here is what really concerns me about PAD from a mortality perspective.
 Most patients do not die from their leg disease.
 They die from heart attacks and strokes.
 A major study published in JAMA Cardiology in 2017 showed that patients with PAD carry a two to three times higher risk of having a heart attack or stroke compared to those without the disease.
-The World Health Organization has long emphasized that atherosclerotic diseases are the leading cause of non-communicable disease deaths worldwide.

 This is why we take Peripheral Artery Disease (PAD) seriously—not just for the leg, but for the whole body.